 After a few months of owning our hedgehog, both I and my daughter would allow him to crawl up from our laps taking care we didn’t wear anything with short sleeves, as he’d try to crawl into the gap and this whilst initially causing a tickle could also hurt from his prickly spines.
 This was just another way of him getting used to us and relax.

 Hedgehogs hissing and jumping

 Our hedgehog Hynee was initially very grumpy and who could blame him, he’d been taken away from his mother and his siblings and now was in completely alien surroundings.
 Hynee would hiss and jump a lot when we got near him.

 It can be quite distressing to watch a hedgehog hissing and jumping but using the following tips, this will subside dramatically.
 Leading to a calmer hedgehog who likes to cuddle up in their owner’s hands.

 It’s important to appreciate just like people, hedgehogs aren’t all the same and different hedgehogs exhibit different personality traits.

 The difference in personalities can affect how the hedgehog bonds with you and the time taken.
 Be rest assured though, what looks like a grumpy hedgehog at the start may still bond with you over time, it’s just that the time taken will be a lot longer than a hedgehog who’s a lot less grumpy.

-Do African Pygmy Hedgehogs like to cuddle?
+Do hedgehogs like to cuddle?
 Once a bond has been established with your hedgehog, they will most likely feel relaxed with you and can like to snuggle up in your hands or on your body.

-Can African Pygmy Hedgehogs be affectionate?
+Can hedgehogs be affectionate?
 Yes, they can be affectionate and our hedgehog does like to rub his head against our hands when he’s relaxed and content.